 a.
-In the case of associations, general partnerships, limited partnerships, limited liability companies (recognized or taxed as partnerships by the Federal Internal Revenue Service), limited liability partnerships, and other unincorporated entities that conduct business in, operate in, engage in, prosecute in, or carry on activities in Findlay, irrespective of whether such association has an office or place of business in Findlay, there is imposed an annual tax of 1% on the net profits earned, accrued, or received during the effective period of the Ordinance.
+In the case of associations, general partnerships, limited partnerships, limited liability companies (recognized or taxed as partnerships by the Federal Internal Revenue Service), limited liability partnerships, and other unincorporated entities that conduct business in, operate in, engage in, prosecute in, or carry on activities in Findlay, irrespective of whether such association has an office or place of business in Findlay, there is imposed an annual tax, at the rate specified in Section 3 of the Ordinance, on the net profits earned, accrued, or received during the effective period of the Ordinance.
 The income attributable to Findlay shall be determined using the formula or separate accounting method provided for in Section 3 of the Ordinance and Article III(B) of the Rules and Regulations derived from sales made, work done, or services performed or rendered and business or other activities conducted in Findlay.

 b.
-In the case of a non-resident individual who is the sole owner of a limited liability company, sole proprietorship, or other unincorporated entity that conducts business in, operates in, engages in, prosecutes in, or carries on activities in Findlay, irrespective of whether such individual maintains an office or place of business in Findlay, there is imposed an annual tax of 1% on the net profits earned, accrued, or received during the effective period of the Ordinance.
+In the case of a non-resident individual who is the sole owner of a limited liability company, sole proprietorship, or other unincorporated entity that conducts business in, operates in, engages in, prosecutes in, or carries on activities in Findlay, irrespective of whether such individual maintains an office or place of business in Findlay, there is imposed an annual tax, at the rate specified in Section 3 of the Ordinance, on the net profits earned, accrued, or received during the effective period of the Ordinance.
 The income attributable to Findlay shall be determined using the formula or separate accounting method provided for in Section 3 of the Ordinance and Article III(B) of the Rules and Regulations derived from sales made, work done, or services performed or rendered and business or other activities conducted in Findlay.